openshift-qe/sample-php/README.md

-# sample-php
+# sample-php-centos7
-This is a sample php app
+This is a sample php centos app